Regular local rings of dimension four and Gorenstein syzygetic prime ideals: Introduction

-As said before, $(ii)\Leftrightarrow (iii)$ follows from the isomorphism $H_2(R,R/I,R/I)\cong\ker(\alpha_2)$.
-A main ingredient in the proof of the implication $(i)\Rightarrow (ii)$ is the following result: if $R$ is regular local, with $1/2\in R$, then a Gorenstein ideal of height 3 is syzygetic (see \cite[Proposition~2.8]{hsv}).
-In order to avoid the characteristic condition we give a different proof borrowing ideas from \cite[(2.2)]{ulrich}.
+The main ingredient in the implication $(i)\Rightarrow (ii)$ is the following result of Herzog, Simis and Vasconcelos: if $R$ is regular local, with $1/2\in R$, then a Gorenstein ideal of height 3 is syzygetic (see \cite[Proposition~2.8]{hsv}).
+In order to avoid the condition $1/2\in R$, we give a different approach borrowing ideas from Ulrich in \cite[(2.2)]{ulrich}.
+This is done in Lemma~\ref{gorenstein}

+As for the reverse implication, suppose that $(ii)$ holds.
+Using another nice result of Herzog, Simis and Vasconcelos one deduces that $R$ is regular.
+Indeed, a Noetherian local ring whose maximal ideal is syzygetic is regular (see the proof of Corollary~3.8 and, particularly, Proposition~2.5, in \cite{hsv}).

+Thus, one must show that any regular local ring $R$ of dimension at least 5 admits a prime ideal $\mfp$, whose factor ring $R/\mfp$ is Gorenstein, and such that $\mfp$ is not syzygetic.
+We first address the five dimensional case.
+Our candidate, call it $I$, is inspired by the following affine example: consider the most simple five dimensional Gorenstein curve which is not a complete intersection (\cite[Theorem~4.4]{hunekeCM}).
+Then take a minimal system of generators of its equations, namely, the kernel of the ring homomorphism $\mbc[[X,Y,Z,T,U]]\to\mbc[[V]]$, which sends $X,Y,Z,T,U$ to $V^6,V^7,V^8,V^9,V^{10}$.
+On substituting the variables by the regular parameters $x,y,z,t,u$ of the regular local ring $R$, we obtain a minimal system of generators of the candidate ideal $I$.

+Lemma~\ref{perfect} proves that $I$ is a perfect ideal of height 4, such that $R/I$ is Gorenstein, and such that $I$ is not syzygetic.
+To see that $I$ is perfect we use the well-known acyclicity criterion of Buchsbaum and Eisenbud.
+We would like to stress here that our proof holds in any regular local ring, non necessarily an algebra essentially of finite type over a field.
+In that sense, Singular (\cite{dgps}) is of great help in finding and checking products of matrices, as well as guessing which minors will conform the regular sequences of the required length.
+However, our specific full proof of the perfectness of $I$ can not be deduced, at least just by transport, from Singular.

+The key point of the paper is to show that $I$ is in fact a prime ideal.
+First, we reduce to the complete case.
+Then we take any associated prime $\mfp$ to $I$, necessarily different from the maximal ideal.
+Since $R$ is complete, the integral closure of $R/\mfp$ is a DVR.
+Using the valuation corresponding to $R/\mfp$, we are able to deduce the equality $I=\mfp$.
+This is done in Proposition~\ref{dim5}.

+Once the result is proved in dimension 5, we extend the example in any arbitrary higher dimension in Corollary~\ref{dimn}.

+The paper finishes with a characterization of Noetherian local rings which are regular and of dimension at most 4 in terms of the Andr\'e-Quillen homology (see Corollary~\ref{corollaryAQ}).